CortexVacua/BINF4241-group30/Assignment 3/Part2.md

 As requested this sequence diagram only looks at methods, that actually cause a state change within the Gameboard .
 This means that methods that interact with the Gameboard for whatever reason, that do not result in a state change are omitted in this diagram (Printer, checks for valid moves, etc.).
+Omitted as well are all the methods between objects, that do not affect the concrete gameboard object.

 You can find a png file of the diagram called Part_2.png within the same folder in this repository.